 - To critique the culture being promoted by mass culture

 - To turn the dead mechanically produced product back into a hand-made human work that is unique and has life

 More radically, though, they are often trying to create greater perspectivism than their painting companions can do, putting into opposition and dialogue different perspectives, points of view, and interests, rather like some of the better mashups and culture jams today.

-As you will see, most of the “remix culture” of 20th century art is not about ripping off great works you love or plagiarizing succcesful masters for profit, but about trying to get us to re-think and think about mass and commercial production and how they can relate to authentically artistic work.
-It’s about taking images that are often familiar or at least banal and drawing our attention to them in various ways, about practises like framing, selecting, creating dialogues and fights within a single image, blowing up elements so that we can really see them and think about what we feel about them, etc.
+As you will see, most of the “remix culture” of 20th century art is not about ripping off great works you love or plagiarizing succcesful masters for profit, but about trying to get us to think about mass and commercial production and how they can relate to authentically artistic work.
+It’s about taking images that are often familiar (or at least banal and cheap) and drawing our attention to them in various ways, about practises like framing, selecting, creating dialogues and “fights” within a single image, blowing up elements so that we can really see them and think about what we feel about them, etc.